Michael-Beukman/PCGNN/README.md

 # Assorted
 ## Metrics
 We also introduce 2 metrics to measure the diversity and difficulty of levels using A* agents.
 The code for these metrics are in `metrics/a_star/a_star_metrics.py`.
-We also experimented with using RL agents to measure the above metric, and results looked promising, but the implementation posed some challenges.
-Feel free to look in `metrics/rl/tabular/rl_agent_metric.py`, `metrics/rl/tabular/tabular_rl_agent.py` and `metrics/rl/tabular/rl_difficulty_metric.py`.
+We also experimented with using RL agents to measure the above characteristics, and results looked promising, but the implementation posed some challenges.
+Feel free to look in `metrics/rl/tabular/rl_agent_metric.py`, `metrics/rl/tabular/tabular_rl_agent.py` and `metrics/rl/tabular/rl_difficulty_metric.py` for this code.

 ## Island Models
 There is also some code (not thoroughly tested) that uses multiple island populations and performs regular migration between them and these can be found in `novelty_neat/mario/test/island_mario.py`, `novelty_neat/maze/test/island_model.py` and `src/runs/proper_experiments/v200_mario/v203_island_neat.py`.